domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 We repeat a similar procedure for the other dual bound.

-**Defining a dual bound in DIDP is extremely important**: a dual bound significantly boosts the performance of solvers.
+**Defining a dual bound in DIDP is extremely important**: a dual bound may significantly boost the performance of solvers.
 We strongly recommend defining a dual bound even if it is trivial, such as :math:`V(U, i, t) \geq 0`.

 Full Code